HenryOchieng/Farm-Fresh/README.md

 # Farm-Fresh
-This is a basic farm fresh products app developed using HTML and CSS
+This is a basic farm fresh products web app developed using HTML and CSS